 Cooler temperatures prevail only in highland areas like Kelabit in Sarawak, ranging from 60.8 to 77 degrees F (16 to 25 degrees C) in the daytime, and plunging to 51.8 degrees F (11 degrees C) in the evenings.
 Sabah’s Mount Kinabalu experiences below-zero temperatures after dark.

-Borneo’s rainfall experiences more than a trivial variation month by month; the rains generally hit their peak from November to April islandwide, bringing an average of 9 inches of rain.
+Borneo’s rainfall experiences more than a trivial variation month by month; the rains generally hit their peak from November to April islandwide, bringing an average of nine inches of rain.
 That said, Borneo’s tropical rainforest climate means rainfall is a weekly constant, varying from short bursts to days-long deluges of water.

 Best Times to Visit by Interest